-At Metro Pain and Vein Centers, our pain management physicians use various treatments to help patients manage their chronic pain.
+At Metro Pain Centers, our pain management physicians use various treatments to help patients manage their chronic pain.
 With these measures, patients can minimize the effects their conditions have on their quality of life, allowing them to perform everyday tasks and activities with no pain triggers.

 Your blood’s plasma has a number of special properties that benefit your body.
 Its platelets are responsible for promoting cell growth and cell repair.
 That’s why the latest practices in pain medicine have begun extracting and processing a patient’s blood to produce platelet-rich plasma (PRP) to be injected into areas with musculoskeletal conditions.
 This is to promote healing and tissue repair that can help manage your condition.